MultiCraft/repixture/mods/rp_bed/API.md

 ### `bed.unset_spawn(player)`

 Clears the bed (re)spawn position of `player`.
-The player will respawn according to the default Minetest rules.
+The player will respawn according to the default Luanti rules.

 ### `bed.is_valid_bed(pos)`